Marijuana Legalization and Decriminalization Overview

 Qualifying patients with terminal or debilitating medical conditions who, in the judgment of their health care professionals, may benefit from the medical use of cannabis, shall not be arrested, prosecuted, or subject to other criminal sanctions or civil consequences under state law based solely on their medical use of cannabis, notwithstanding any other provision of law.

 Often in the legalization of medical marijuana, certain agricultural exceptions for pot growing are included in the law.
 This is important because if it was still illegal to grow marijuana or supply a store with it, then a sick patient would have difficulty obtaining the drug.
-As an example, Illinois is in the process of developing a medical cannabis pilot program, which includes cultivation licenses for farmers.

 Marijuana Decriminalization Explained

-To be clear, decriminalization of marijuana is not the same as marijuana legalization.
+To be clear, the decriminalization of marijuana is not the same as marijuana legalization.
 Decriminalization means that a state repealed or amended its laws to make certain acts criminal, but no longer subject to prosecution.
 In the marijuana context, this means individuals caught with small amounts of marijuana for personal consumption won’t be prosecuted and won’t subsequently receive a criminal record or a jail sentence.

 Federal vs. State Laws

-When federal law and state law conflict, the federal law trumps.
+When federal law and a state law conflict, federal law trumps.
 Federal law doesn’t permit marijuana sale and usage because it is illegal under the Controlled Substance Act.
 In states where marijuana has been legalized for recreational purposes, the state law conflict with federal law.

 The conflict between state and federal marijuana laws is likely to continue and ultimately require resolution, possibly in a decision by the Supreme Court.